Jean-Claude Szurdak: Early life

-Szurdak fulfilled two apprenticeships in six years: one in cooking and the other in pastry at a notable restaurant called L'Aubergade to the north of Paris.
-There, at 14 years old, he studied under a patissier who had worked with Auguste Escoffier.
+Szurdak fulfilled two apprenticeships in six years: one in cooking at the Drouant Restaurant and the other in pastry at a restaurant called L'Aubergade to the north of Paris.
+At L'Aubergade, only 14 years old, he studied under a patissier who had worked with Auguste Escoffier.

 Career

 Szurdak met Jacques Pépin in 1956 when he was hired as a chef at Hôtel Matignon, the French Prime Minister's official residence, after Jacques asked to enlarge the kitchen staff.
 Jacques had this to say of their first meeting: "As [Jean-Claude] spun out the details of his training, I realized that the commander could not possibly have found a better partner for me in the kitchen."
 Together they were chefs for Prime Minister Félix Gaillard and also M. Aicardi, Gaillard's cabinet director, a presidential advisor, and a gourmand who demanded intricate and expensive meals to be prepared.
 One meal for twenty-eight took several days and nights of preparation.
 Later they cooked for Pierre Pflimlin, and finally for Charles de Gaulle, coordinating closely with Madame de Gaulle aka Aunt Yvonne.
 Official occasions were known to include foreign heads of state such as Dwight Eisenhower, Josip Broz Tito, Jawaharlal Nehru, and Harold MacMillan.
 Afterward, he served in the French army on a general's staff in Oran, Algeria.

-In 1960, Szurdak moved to New York city where he owned three pastry shops.He later operated a catering business named Jean-Claude Caterers for two decades whose clients included Henry Kissinger, Jimmy Carter, and Ronald Reagan.
-At Jean-Claude Caterers he would make one thousand pounds of salmon paté weekly with no written recipe reference.
+By 1960, Szurdak moved to New York City.
+Shortly thereafter he started a traditionally French pastry business under the name of Elysee Pastries, Inc. with Jean-Pierre Lejeune.
+There were three locations.
+Offerings were sweet and savory which included petites fours, a variety of puff pastries, and tarts.
+By 1973, he was joined by Jacques de Chanteloup to open Elysee Charcuterie, expanding his goods to include authentically prepared meat products.